Maritime and Remote Connectivity

 What We Bring to Maritime and Remote Projects

-We are a Peplink Gold Partner, which means direct access to Peplink's engineering team, priority support channels and trade pricing on all hardware.
-For maritime operators, that translates into faster resolution when things go wrong and better pricing when scaling across a fleet.
+As a Peplink Gold Partner, we have direct access to Peplink's engineering team, priority support channels and trade pricing on all hardware.
+For maritime operators, that means faster resolution when things go wrong and better pricing when scaling across a fleet.

 Our engineering team has deployed Peplink solutions across offshore support vessels, research ships, remote construction sites and field operations on four continents.
-We understand the practical realities of maritime networking: limited installation windows, port-call schedules, crew changeovers and the fact that nobody on board is a network engineer.
+Limited installation windows, port-call schedules, crew changeovers, the fact that nobody on board is a network engineer: we know the constraints.

-Every piece of hardware we ship is pre-configured and tested before it leaves our workshop.
-SpeedFusion tunnels are validated against the shore-side endpoint.
-VLANs and QoS rules are applied.
-InControl2 enrolment is completed.
-When the device arrives on site, installation is a matter of physical mounting, cabling and power.
+Every piece of hardware leaves our workshop pre-configured and tested.
+SpeedFusion tunnels validated against the shore-side endpoint.
+VLANs and QoS rules applied.
+InControl2 enrolment completed.
+When the device arrives on site, installation is physical mounting, cabling and power.
 No laptop, no command line, no configuration files.

 • Pre-configured hardware shipped ready to install